openhab/openhab-docs/configuration/blockly/rules-blockly-http.md

 ![http-post-simple](../images/blockly/blockly-http-post-simple.png)

-Here is a more complex example that additionally sets a header, a query and the timeout with a `application/x-www-form-urlencoded` payload:
+Here is a more complex example that additionally sets a header and a timeout:

 ![http-post-complex](../images/blockly/blockly-http-post-complex.png)